RomainChor/DataScience/mapreduce.md

 ## Distributed processing

 - Parallel processing: multiple workers/threads computing at the same time and sharing a common memory.
 Often cores of a same processor.
 Features synchronous processing.
 - Distributed processing: workers (also called **nodes**) are distant, autonomous and do not share resources.
 Communication between nodes in a same **cluster** is done with messages.
-Allows vertical scaling by adding new nodes to a cluster to increase computational performance.
+Allows horizontal scaling by adding new nodes to a cluster to increase computational performance.
 Also less sensitive to failures: if a node encounters a defect, its task can be reassigned to another node.

 ## MapReduce paradigm